JoseAntonioRodriguez/pyBlueVia/docs/user-guide/sms.rst

 Note that once BlueVia has returned a set of incoming SMS, they are deleted from the server, so each call to :meth:`~.bluevia.Api.get_incoming_sms` always returns new SMS (if any).

-.. _warning-obfuscation:
+.. _warning-obfuscation-sms:

 .. warning:: Due to privacy reasons, some countries do not allow apps to see the phone number from which the SMS has been sent.
-In this cases BlueVia returns an *obfuscated identity* which uniquely (and anonymously) represents the sender, and even can be used as a receipt when `sending SMS <sending-sms>`_.
+In those cases BlueVia returns an *obfuscated identity* which uniquely (and anonymously) represents the sender, and even can be used as a receipt when `sending SMS <sending-sms>`_.
 The ``obfuscated`` flag in the :meth:`~.bluevia.Api.get_incoming_sms` response indicates whether the ``from`` identity is obfuscated or not.